bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/003_Year-2017/20170820A_the-seed-is-good-and-the-time-is-right.md

 ## The Time is Right

 - don't listen to the wind
+Upon the water - like when the  Nile overflowed it's Banks and you can't see where it will land.
+We can be over calculating

 - morning vs evening, still sow
 The barn, storehouse barren, wishing someone else has laid something up.
 Sow.
 EATING FROM GRANDPA'S GARDEN AS A CHILD, ONION
 - don't die with seed in your hand (tree)